1939 California tropical storm: Preparations and impact

 The storm dropped heavy rain in California, with 5.66 in falling in Los Angeles (5.24 in in 24 hours) and 11.60 in recorded at Mount Wilson, both September records.
 Over three hours, one thunderstorm dropped nearly 7 in of rain on Indio.
 9.65 in fell on Raywood Flat, and 1.51 in on Palm Springs.
 4.83 in fell on Pasadena, a September record at the time.
 At the Citrus Belt near Anaheim, at least 4.63 in of rain fell.
 The 11.60 in at Mount Wilson is one of California's highest rainfall amounts from a tropical cyclone, although at least one system has a higher point maximum.
 The rains caused a flood 2 to 4 ft deep in the Coachella Valley with heavy rain immediately preceding the tropical storm dropping 6.45 in the day before the storm hit.
 The Los Angeles River, which was usually low during September, became a raging torrent.

 With heavy rain immediately preceding the tropical storm, flooding killed 45 in Southern California.
 At sea, 48 were killed.
 However, the National Hurricane Center only attributes 45 deaths to this system.
 Six people caught on beaches drowned during the storm.
 Most other deaths were at sea.
 Twenty-four died aboard a vessel called the Spray as it attempted to dock at Point Mugu.
 The two survivors, a man and a woman, swam ashore and then walked five miles (8 km) to Oxnard.
 Fifteen people from Ventura drowned aboard a fishing boat named Lur.
 Many other vessels were sunk, capsized, or blown ashore.

 Many low-lying areas were flooded.
 The Hamilton Bowl overflowed, flooding the Signal Hill area.
 Along the shore from Malibu to Huntington Beach houses were flooded.
 Throughout the area, thousands of people were stranded in their homes.
 Streets in Los Angeles proper were covered with water, flooding buildings and stalling cars.
 Flooding in Inglewood and Los Angeles reached a depth of 2 to 3 ft.
 Construction on a flood control project in the Los Angeles River's channel by the Army Corps of Engineers was stopped by the flooding.
 Windows throughout Long Beach were smashed by the wind.
-At Belmont Shore, waves undermined ten homes before washing them away.
+At Belmont Shore and the Peninsula, waves undermined ten homes before washing them away.
 Debris was scattered throughout the coast.
 Agriculture was disrupted.
 Crop damage in the Coachella Valley reached 75%.